Homemade Blueberry Syrup Recipe

 Save this recipe for later!
 Sign up to have this link sent directly to your inbox.

-If you’ve never made homemade syrup, you are seriously missing out!
-I mean, I was a big fan of traditional maple syrup until I made my own strawberry syrup.
+If you’ve never made homemade syrup, you’re seriously missing out!
+I was a big fan of traditional pancake syrup until I made my own strawberry syrup.
 It was so good that after that, I just had to try a blueberry syrup recipe too.
 Now that I’ve tasted this delicious blueberry flavor on my pancakes, there’s no going back!

 Fresh blueberries for a blueberry syrup recipe

-Before you start cooking, mix one tablespoon corn starch with cold water until it dissolves.
+Step 1.
+Before you start cooking, mix one tablespoon of corn starch with 2 tablespoons of cold water until it dissolves.
 This will help thicken your syrup.
 Set aside.

 Corn starch gives the syrup it's desired thickness

-Combine 1 cup blueberries, 1/2 cup sugar and 1/2 a cup of water in a medium saucepan and simmer over medium-low heat.
-(You can also substitute artificial sweetener if you don’t want all the sugar).
+Step 2.
+Combine 1 cup of fresh blueberries, 1/2 cup of sugar, and 1/2 cup of water in a medium saucepan and simmer over medium-low heat (no need to bring to a boil).

 Combine fresh blueberries with water and sugar

-Once the berries soften and liquid begins to thicken, stir the corn starch into the berry mixture.
+Step 3.
+Once the berries soften and the liquid begins to thicken, stir the corn starch into the berry mixture.

 Simmer on medium low heat, then add corn starch to help the blueberry sauce thicken

-When it reaches a syrupy consistency, remove the syrup from heat and let cool for about five minutes.
+Step 4.
+When it reaches a syrupy consistency, remove the syrup from the heat and let it cool for about five minutes.
 The syrup will thicken slightly as it cools.

-If you’d like a smoother syrup, you can use a fine mesh strainer to separate the syrup from the berries.
+Tip: If you’d like a smoother syrup, pour the syrup through a fine mesh strainer to separate the syrup from the blueberry pieces.
 However, we prefer it with the whole berries!

 This homemade blueberry syrup is better than any syrup from the pancake house.